tonigoodier/tonigoodier.github.io/_posts/null2018-10-6-what-do-i-do.md

+---
+layout: post
+title: What do I do?
+---

 Scope

 I thought it'd be a good idea to give an overview of my PhD project, and go into a little bit of detail about the background and importance of the work.